YzyLmc/ltl_safety/README.md

 - Action embeddings stored on Oscar (ada-002)

 08/09: deleting dining_room and home_office in `resources/class_name_equivalence.json`.
 Change class_name `livingroom` to `living_room` in `virtualhome_v2.3.0/env_graphs/TestScene1_graph.json`

+08/10: More programs added for env0.
+Program `0_13.txt` need all lightswitch to be turned off at the beginning.
+Test run with `src/exp_virtualhome.py`, output not guranteed to be runable.